danklotz/openNotes/micro-reviews.md

 - ⭐️ [Magnolia](https://www.imdb.com/title/tt0175880/?ref_=tt_sims_tti).
 A set of intricately interwoven stories.
 Hard to watch, and yet one of my favorite movies.
 So, i recommend to watch it, but not too often.
 There are some truly incredible performances to be seen.
 - [The Man from U.N.C.L.E.](https://www.imdb.com/title/tt1638355/?ref_=nm_knf_i4).
 A good agent movie with the actor from these awful new-age Superman movies.
 For my personal taste the movie a bit too much of a caricature and a bit too dynamic.
 But probably that is just me.
 - [Marmalade](https://www.imdb.com/title/tt21275544/?ref_=nv_sr_srsg_4_tt_7_nm_1_in_0_q_marmelade).
 Predictable heist movie with some nice ideas.
 Not the best, not the worst.
 - [The Matrix](https://www.imdb.com/title/tt0133093/?ref_=tt_sims_tt).
-The defining action mvoie of the 90s.
+The defining action movie of the 90s.
 It is difficult to now see how influential this movie was.
 Albeit it did not age that well (partly because of the follow up movies, I think), Matrix is still great for what it was.
 - [The Menu](https://www.imdb.com/title/tt9764362/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_the%2520menu).
 A comedy, horror thriller about fine dining?
 Yes, and a very good one at that.
 Super enjoyable if you can stomach the violence.
 Recommendation.
 - [The Men who stare at Goat](https://www.imdb.com/title/tt1234548/?ref_=hm_tpks_tt_t_15_pd_tp1_pbr_ic).
 The trailer is better than the movie.
 The latter is rather mediocre.
 - ⭐️ [Midnight in Paris](https://www.imdb.com/title/tt1605783/?ref_=nm_flmg_dr_10).
 Great, great, great movie.
 Easy going, witty, funny, thoughtful but not too ensnared.
 Lovely setting.